-Chapter 92, Subchapter C of the Property Code contains requirements pertaining to landlord accounting for and refunding of security deposits.
+Chapter 92, Subchapter C of the Property Code contains requirements pertaining to landlord refund and accounting for residential security deposits.
 It states in part:

 (a) Except as provided by Section 92.107 [failure by tenant to give a written statement of forwarding address], the landlord shall refund a security deposit to the tenant on or before the 30th day after the date the tenant surrenders the premises.

 Prop.
 Code Sec.
 92.104.
 RETENTION OF SECURITY DEPOSIT; ACCOUNTING